amazon-science/Automatic-Table-to-Graph-Generation/web_app/AWS_SETUP.md

-# AWS Credentials Setup for AutoG2 Web App
+# AWS Credentials Setup for AutoG-S Web App

 ## Overview
-The AutoG2 web app requires AWS credentials to access AWS Bedrock for LLM processing.
+The AutoG-S web app requires AWS credentials to access AWS Bedrock for LLM processing.
 For security reasons, credentials should be set up in your terminal environment before running the web app.

 ## Setup Methods